singhalshubh/YouTube-newCreators-Analytics/README.md

 This picture represents that many users have watched the content till 10th sec of the video i.e. after 10seconds, there is a possibility that the content didn't attract the audience.

 # Algorithm
 ViewTime means the max(video.time watched) for a user.
-It is not the same as watchTime of youtube. e.g. watchTime of a user is 1hr on that video, but he saw the video only till 5 minutes.
-So ViewTime is 5 minutes, watchTime for youtube is 1hr.
 For one user (take maximum video time user has seen(seconds).) if(currentViewTime > previousViewTime) {
   update viewTime;